nicodemuz/api-platform-yaml-to-attributes/README.md

 The script does not support all API Platform V3 configuration parameters.
 If a configuration parameter is unsupported, no changes will be executed.
 Please modify `Runner.php` file accordingly.
 Pull requests will be gladly accepted.

+The script uses Nette PHP Code Generator to rewrite your PHP files.
+It will likely introduce some unwanted changes.
+You may wish to modify the printer code in `Runner.php` to match your coding standard.

 ## Authors

 * [Nico Hiort af Ornäs](https://github.com/nicodemuz)